Giant Burmese python sets Florida record for size, fertility

 Part of the python invasion is attributed to pet owners dumping exotic pets when the creatures become too difficult to manage at home.

-Ramey said Burmese pythons in the wild in Asia are known to reach 20 to 25 feet in length, so researchers fully expect that eventually someone will find a 20-foot Burmese python in Florida.
+Ramey said Burmese pythons in the wild in Asia are known to reach 20 to 25 feet (6 to 7.6 metres) in length, so researchers fully expect that eventually someone will find a 20-foot Burmese python in Florida.

 After researchers finish with the snake, the skeleton or skin of its nearly 165-pound (75-kg) carcass is expected to be placed on public display, Ramey said.